uwefladrich/scriptengine/docs/sphinx/base-tasks.rst

         False:   No time logging after each task.
 Does not affect statistic collection.
         'info':  Logging to the info logger.
-        'debug': Logging to the debug logger§
+        'debug': Logging to the debug logger

 Template task